Nickersoft/homepage-new/src/content/blog/learnings/deno-first-impressions.md

 - Native support for the most popular web APIs
 - Generally faster than Node

-With [Bun](https://bun.sh) still *far* away from production-readiness, I figured I'd take a stab at Deno to see if there is any escaping the gravity of the Node ecosystem.
+With [Bun](https://bun.sh) still *far* away from production readiness, I figured I'd take a stab at Deno to see if there is any escaping the gravity of the Node ecosystem.

 As any JavaScript developer worth their salt will know, it's *exhausting* to start every new project by setting up a type checker, formatter, package manager, linter, bundler, and testing library.
 Sometimes, if you're feeling really saucy, you'll throw in a utility library like Lodash.
 It's hell and most of us just accept it.